-Benefit Description You pay Home health services (cont.) - It is not delivered for the purpose of assisting with activities of daily living including dressing, feeding, bathing or transferring from a bed to a chair \$25 per visit It requires clinical training in order to be delivered safely and effectively - It is not custodial care We will determine if benefits are available by reviewing both the skill nature of the service and the need for Physician directed medical management.
-A service will not be determined to be skilled simply because there is not an available caregiver.
-Services include oxygen therapy, intravenous therapy and medications. • Limit of 60 visits per year Not covered: All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family.
-Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative. • Private duty nursing Foods that can be obtained over the counter (without a prescription) even if prescribed by a physician Chiropractic Diagnosis and related services for the manipulation of the spine and extremities to remove nerve interference or its effects.
-Limited to one treatment per day up to 20 visits per calendar year 50% of charges Note: The interference must be the result of, or related to, distortion, misalignment, or subluxation of, or in, the vertebral column.
-Alternative treatments Acupuncture - by a doctor of medicine or osteopathy for up to 12 visits per year : \$35 copayment per Tier 1 premium-designated specialist; \$50 copayment per non-premium-designated specialist • Anesthesia • Pain relief Alternative treatments - continued on next nage
+Benefit Description You pay

+Home health services (cont.)

+We will determine if benefits are available by reviewing both the skill nature of the service and the need for Physician directed medical management.
+A service will not be determined to be skilled simply because there is not an available caregiver. \$25 per visit

+Services include oxygen therapy, intravenous therapy and medications.

+Limit of 60 visits per year

+Not covered: All charges

+• Nursing care requested by, or for the convenience of, the patient or the patient's family.

+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.

+• Private duty nursing

+Foods that can be obtained over the counter (without a prescription) even if prescribed by a physician

+Chiropractic

+Diagnosis and related services for the manipulation of the spine and extremities to remove nerve interference or its effects.
+Limited to one treatment per day up to 20 visits per calendar year 50% of charges

+Note: The interference must be the result of, or related to, distortion, misalignment, or subluxation of, or in, the vertebral column.

+Alternative treatments

+Acupuncture - by a doctor of medicine or osteopathy \$50 copayment per non-premium-designated specialist

+for up to 12 visits per year: \$35 copayment per Tier 1 premium-designated specialist

+• Anesthesia

+• Pain relief

+Nausea that is related to surgery, pregnancy or chemotherapy.
+Acupuncture services must be performed in an office setting by a provider who is one of the following, either practicing within the scope of his/her license (if state license is available) or who is certified by a national accrediting body.

+- Doctor of Medicine

+- Doctor of Osteopathy

+- Chiropractor

+- Acupuncturist